Holomorphic representation of quantum computations: Preliminaries

 for all $k\in\{1,\dots,m\}$.
 Writing $U=(u_{ij})_{1\le i,j\le m}$, this gives

 for all $k\in\{1,\dots,m\}$.
 A particular passive linear operation over $2$ modes is the one described by the $2\times2$ unitary matrix

 In the context of quantum optics, this operation describes the action of a balanced beam splitter over two modes.
-Although it is described by the same unitary matrix, note the beam splitter operation has little to do with the Hadamard gate for qubits: the former is a representation of an infinite-dimensional unitary $\hat H$ acting on two infinite-dimensional subsystems while the latter is a $2$-dimensional unitary acting on a single qubit.

 Any passive linear operation $\hat U$ over $m$ modes may be decomposed efficiently as a product of beam splitters $\hat H$ and phase-shifters $\hat R$~\cite{reck1994experimental}.
-Moreover, the Bloch--Messiah decomposition~\cite{ferraro2005gaussian} implies that any $m$-mode Gaussian unitary operation $\hat G$ can be decomposed as
+Moreover, the Euler decomposition~\cite{ferraro2005gaussian} (also sometimes called Bloch--Messiah decomposition) implies that any $m$-mode Gaussian unitary operation $\hat G$ can be decomposed as